Bharath-G/Bharath-G/README.md

 - 🧩 Experienced in designing **REST APIs** and **GraphQL** for flexible data querying
 - 💡 I learn best by building - every project here is a hands-on exploration
 - 🎯 Goal: Design scalable, resilient backend systems that handle real-world workloads
-- 📍 Based in Tamil Nadu, India
+- 📍 Based in Chennai, Tamil Nadu, India

 ---